darchr/gem5art/docs/npb-tutorial.md

 ## Compiling the linux kernel

-In this tutorial, we will use linux kernel v5.2.3 with gem5 to run NAS parallel benchmarks.
+In this tutorial, we will use the latest LTS (long term support) release of linux kernel v4.19.83 with gem5 to run NAS parallel benchmarks.
-First, get the linux kernel config file from [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/config.5.2.3), and place it in npb-tests folder.
+First, get the linux kernel config file from [here](https://github.com/darchr/gem5art/blob/master/docs/linux-configs/config.4.19.83), and place it in npb-tests folder.
-Then, we will get the linux source of version 5.2.3:
+Then, we will get the linux source of version 4.19.83:

 ```
-git clone --branch v5.2.3 --depth 1 https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git
+git clone --branch v4.19.83 --depth 1 https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git
 mv linux linux-stable
 cd linux-stable
 ```
-Compile the linux kernel from its source (using already downloaded config file config.5.2.3):
+Compile the linux kernel from its source (using already downloaded config file config.4.19.83):

 ```
-cp ../config.5.2.3 .config
+cp ../config.4.19.83 .config
 make -j8
-cp vmlinux vmlinux-5.2.3
+cp vmlinux vmlinux-4.19.83
 ```

 ## gem5 run scripts